Young00001/MicroK8s/README.md

 ```bash
 sudo microk8s kubectl get pods
 ```
-For a more informative display of your pod use:
+For a more desciptive view of your pod use:
 ```bash
 sudo microk8s kubectl describe pod pod_name
 ```